 Business Processes and Business Logic

-This chapter describes the kinds of logic supported in business processes.
-It includes the following sections:
+This topic describes the kinds of logic supported in business processes in interoperability productions.

 Business processes are the middle part of any production.
 They accept requests from host classes inside the production — business services or business processes — and then either process the requests or relay them to other host classes inside the production for processing.